rohansharma06/Habit-Tracker/README.md

 ## Functionality
 > Home Page:
->> The home page have two input add-habit and time to do that.
+>> The home page have two input add-habit and time to do that
 >> On clicking submit (+) button, habit is store into database.
 >> It display all the the habits which the user whic he add to tracker.
 >> If user dont want to track that habit he can easily deleate it from homepage.